 Lastly, if it’s been more than a year since you’ve published the content, you’ll need to make sure that the content is still relevant.
 If it’s a technical blog, it’s imperative that you include important updates surrounding the topic that have come out since it was first published.
 Users will look at the publish date and determine whether or not the content is still relevant to them.

-We recommend that if you add updates to a blog, make a note either underneath the heading or footer to let users know that the information was updated on a date different than the original publish date.
+We recommend that if you add updates to a blog, make a note underneath the heading or footer to let users know that the information was updated on a date different from the original publish date.

 Now that you’ve analyzed your content and made changes, it’s time to measure your content’s performance.
 Slight changes in traffic may occur, but the most important thing to look at is your engagement metrics: bounce rate, exit rate, conversion rate, and goal completion rate.